gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

     ;; The actual value can sometimes vary, because it does not track ;; changes to PSTATE.ZA that happen during a lazy save and restore.
     ;; Those effects are instead tracked by ZA_SAVED_REGNUM.
+    ;;
+    ;; Sequences also write to this register if they synchronize the ;; actual contents of ZA and PSTATE.ZA with the current function's ;; ZA_REGNUM and SME_STATE_REGNUM.
+Conceptually, these extra writes ;; do not change the value of SME_STATE_REGNUM.
+They simply act as ;; sequencing points.
+They means that all direct accesses to ZA can ;; depend only on ZA_REGNUM and SME_STATE_REGNUM, rather than also ;; depending on ZA_SAVED_REGNUM etc.
     (SME_STATE_REGNUM 89)

     ;; Instructions write to this register if they set TPIDR2_EL0 to a